Operation Alfa: Aftermath

-Roatta objected to the mass slaughters and said Italian support would come to a halt if they did not cease.
+Roatta objected to the mass slaughters and said Italian support for the Chetniks would come to a halt if they did not cease.
 He requested that "commander Trifunović be apprised that if the Chetnik violence against the Croatian and Muslim population is not immediately stopped, we will stop supplying food and daily wages to those formations whose members are perpetrators of the violence.
 If this criminal situation continues, more severe measures will be undertaken".
 The massacre upset the NDH government which compelled the Italians to force the Chetniks to withdraw.
 Some forces were discharged while some were relocated to join Momčilo Đujić's forces in northern Dalmatia.
 Operation Beta later followed in the same month in which the Italians and NDH forces captured Livno and surrounding localities.
+Hoare observes that despite the Italian reaction, they continued to rely on Chetnik forces and granted them "a degree of freedom in their treatment of the Muslim and Croat population".
+The inability of the NDH regime to protect the Muslim population of Herzegovina pushed the latter towards opposing the Ustaše.

 After the war an indictment was issued against Jevđević in Sarajevo.
 It charged that under his command in "the first half of October 1942 in and around Prozor they [Italians and Chetniks] butchered and killed 1,716 persons of both sexes, Croatian and Muslim nations, and plundered and burnt about 500 households".
 A month after the massacre, Jevđević and Baćović wrote a self-critical report on Prozor to Mihailović in order to distance themselves from responsibility.
 Jevđević fled to Italy at the end of the war where Allied military authorities arrested and detained him at a camp.
 They ignored Yugoslavia's request for extradition and set him free.
 He avoided trial and died in Rome in 1962.
-Baćović was killed by the Ustaše in 1945 and also did not come to trial.
+Baćović was killed by the Ustaše in 1945.

-Mihailović was indicted and in 1946 the Supreme Court of Yugoslavia judged him guilty of leading a movement "which committed numerous war crimes against people" that, among other things, in "October 1942, under the leadership of Petar Baćović together with the Italians, killed in the vicinity of Prozor about 2,500 Muslims and Croats, among whom were women, children, and the elderly, and burnt a large number of villages".
+Mihailović was captured and indicted following the end of the war and in 1946 the Supreme Court of Yugoslavia judged him guilty of leading a movement "which committed numerous war crimes against people" that, among other things, in "October 1942, under the leadership of Petar Baćović together with the Italians, killed in the vicinity of Prozor about 2,500 Muslims and Croats, among whom were women, children, and the elderly, and burnt a large number of villages".
 He was sentenced to death and executed.